majestrate/wterm/README.md

 # wterm - xterm for wayland

-wterm is an xterm replacement based on st, a simple terminal emulator for X originally made by suckless.
+wterm is an xterm replacement based on st a simple terminal emulator for X originally made by suckless.